tizonia/tizonia-openmax-il/docs/sphinx-src/manual/global.rst

     Run in the background.

 ``-c [ --cast ] arg``
     Cast to a Chromecast device (arg: device name or ip address).
-Available in combination with Google Play Music, SoundCloud, YouTube, Plex and HTTP radio stations.
+Available in combination with Google Play Music, YouTube, Plex and HTTP radio stations.

 ``-b [ --buffer-seconds ] arg``
     Size of the buffer (in seconds) to be used while downloading streams.
-Increase in case of cuts in gmusic, scloud, youtube or plex.
+Increase in case of cuts in gmusic, youtube or plex.

 ``--proxy-server arg``
     Url to the proxy server that should be used. (not required if provided via config file).